< back to the Choral Music page

 The Invitational High School Choral Festival

-Held on October 23, 2013, the Invitational Choral Festival welcomes high school choirs from all over North Carolina to sing for each other and receive constructive responses from ECU School of Music Faculty.
+Held on October 29, 2014, the Invitational Choral Festival welcomes high school choirs from all over North Carolina to sing for each other and receive constructive responses from ECU School of Music faculty and guest adjudicators.
 Recently, the ECU High School Choral Invitational has hosted a capacity 27 choirs from 19 schools - a total of nearly 1,300 high school singers!
 Each choir receives written critiques of performances (no rating will be given) and an on-stage clinic.
 If space permits, teachers may choose to have their choir audit the day’s activities, rather than sing.
-The day culminates in a brief collage performance presented by the Vocal Studies Faculty and ECU Chamber Singers.
+The day culminates in a brief collage performance presented by the Vocal Studies faculty and ECU Chamber Singers.
 Click here for application.
 Click here for additional information.
 For more information, contact Dr. Andrew Crane.

 The East Carolina University Choral Leadership Conference

-January 18, 2014.
-Designed as a unique “honors” choral experience for high school singers and interested teachers, this event will feature visiting clinician Dr. Karen Kennedy (Director of Choral Activities at the University of Miami), as well as ECU choral and vocal faculty.
+January 17, 2015.
+Designed as a unique “honors” choral experience for high school singers and interested teachers, this event will feature visiting clinician Dr. Sandra Snow, Professor of Choral Conducting and Music Education at Michigan State University, as well as ECU choral and vocal faculty.
 High school music educators will nominate a balanced quartet or octet of the most deserving choral leaders (grades 10-12) from their choir, and may accompany them to the festival.
 Students and teachers will participate in reading/rehearsal sessions of selected high-quality choral literature, specifically chosen by the clinician for this conference.
 During the event, students will focus on leadership in building an ensemble, vocal production, choral techniques and strengthening musicianship.
 Interested students may also attend a master class with ECU vocal faculty for coaching on their solo vocal literature, which can help prepare them for college auditions.
 Additionally, teachers are invited to attend a lunchtime conductors session, focusing on choral teaching and rehearsal strategies.
 All participants will enjoy ECU student and faculty performances—including the highly-acclaimed ECU Chamber Singers.
-Application now available (editable/saveable PDF).
-Click here for conference schedule.
+Application and more information coming soon.
 For more information, contact Dr. Andrew Crane.